 The beauty of sports is that you can’t predict them.
 Anything can and often does happen.
 Nobody knows what Casey McGehee is going to do this year.
 The recent history of the Pirates suggests that he’ll be a complete bust much like the Ryan Church’s and Lyle Overbay’s that have come before him.
 We just have to wait and find out.

-Topics: Casey McGehee
+Tags: Casey McGehee